saket-karajagi/api-ingestion/api_ingestion/README.md

 ## Overview:

-The ingest_api_to_rds process is a fully automated, v1 production-ready ELT process that is generic (can work for any API endpoint with minimal setup), and uses a schema-on-read methodology to account for upstream schema changes.
+The API ingestion process is a fully automated, generic/reproducible, production-ready ELT process that can work for any API endpoint with minimal setup, and uses a schema-on-read methodology to account for upstream schema changes.
 The data is ingested in Postgres RDS for analytical purposes.

+For demonstration, [NYC OpenData's API for Restaurant Inspection Results](https://data.cityofnewyork.us/Health/DOHMH-New-York-City-Restaurant-Inspection-Results/43nn-pn8j) are ingested in a public RDS instance for analysis

 ### HOW-TO Execute (Python, Spark and RDS):